dekuNukem/exixe/getting_started.md

 ### High Voltage Power Supply

 Nixie tubes need around 180V to start glowing.
-That means you need a high voltage supply for them to work.
+That means you need a high voltage supply.

 You can design one yourself, although I recommend saving the trouble and getting a premade module [like this one](https://www.ebay.com/itm/DC-5V-12V-to-180V-DC-High-Voltage-NIXIE-Power-Supply-Module-PSU-NIXIE-TUBE-ERA-/322511957768?hash=item4b1735ef08:g:ftQAAOSwYTVZmjZb).
 They are tiny, inexpensive, efficient, and run on 5V.
 Just search [5V Nixie power supply](https://www.ebay.com/sch/i.html?_from=R40&_nkw=5V+Nixie+power+supply) on ebay or google.